mhaneman/personal_blog_site/content/posts/trapped-knight.md

 # Introduction

-A little while ago while browing through the youtube channel Numberphile, I came across a video about this simulation called "The Trapped Knight".
-Given some simple rules, some intersting chaotic patterns emerge.
+Not too long ago while browsing, The Youtbe aglorithm blessed me with a Numberphile video called "The Trapped Knight".
+Given simple rules for how a knight moves on a chess board, some intersting chaotic, patterns emerge.

-Feel free to watch before continuing, but the rules will be summarized below.

 {{< youtube id=RGQe8waGJ4w >}}

-# Rules summary
+# Rules Summary
-Let's quickly layout the rules descripted in the video.

-1. Suppose an infinitly large chessboard with a point of origin, labled with the numeric value of "zero".
+1. Suppose an infinitly large chessboard.
+Give a square a numeric value of 1.
+This square will be the point of origin.
-2. From this origin, the rest of the real integers will be labled on the other squares in a spiral shape.
+2. From this origin, the rest of the real, positive integers will be put on the remaining squares in a spiral shape.
-3. The knight will start at the origin
+3. The knight will begin its journey at the origin
-4. The knight will move to the square with the lowest value that has not been visited yet
+4. The knight will continouly move to the square with the lowest value that has not been visited yet

 (insert manim graph)

 For generating the spiral shape, two decisions have to be made.
-Firstly, which square around the origin will contain the value of "one": The top, bottom, left, or right square?
-Which direction will the spiral be generated: clockwise or counter clockwise?
-Ultimatly, these decisions are abritrary because changing these conditions will create reflections and rotations in the eventual graph.
-The shape and logic are not dependent on these decisions.
-However to match the results found in the video, the square with the value of "one" with start on the square below the origin and the spiral will be produced counter-clockwise.
+Firstly, which square from the origin will be visited next: top, bottom, left, or right square?
+Secondly, which direction will the spiral be generated: clockwise or counter clockwise?
+Ultimatly, these decisions are abritrary because changing these conditions will only create reflections and rotations in the final graph.
+The general shape and logic are not dependent on the inital conditions for the spiral.
+However to match the results found in the video, the first square from the origin will start on the square below and the spiral will continue counter-clockwise.

 # Result